-(For release 4.0.1 and later) For a statement-based replication (SBR) or a mixed-based replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave_open_temp_tables to become "0" (which is true when no temporary tables are open) to complete the backup for a slave server by asserting a global read lock and copies all the non-InnoDB tables.
+For a statement-based replication (SBR) or a mixed-based replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave_open_temp_tables to become "0" (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a global read lock and copies all the non-InnoDB tables.
 If the duration of the wait exceeds that specified with the option, mysqlbackup times out and throws an error.
-The wait is for preventing mysqlbackup from finishing a slave backup when there are temporary tables still open.
-See descriptions in Temporary tables on statement-based replication (SBR) slave for details on how mysqlbackup deals with temporary tables on a slave server.
+The wait is for preventing mysqlbackup from finishing a replica backup when there are temporary tables still open.
+See descriptions in Temporary tables on statement-based replication (SBR) replica for details on how mysqlbackup deals with temporary tables on a replica server.

-In addition, mysqlbackup also runs an initial check at the beginning of a slave backup to see if Slave_open_temp_tables=0 becomes true within the duration set by --safe-slave-backup-timeout.
+In addition, mysqlbackup also runs an initial check at the beginning of a replica backup to see if Slave_open_temp_tables=0 becomes true within the duration set by --safe-slave-backup-timeout.
 If it does not, mysqlbackup takes it as an early sign that before the backup is completed, some temporary tables are likely to remain open after the timeout limit is exceeded; mysqlbackup then throws an error, instead of continuing with the backup.
 When that happens, you can either restart the backup with a higher value for --safe-slave-backup-timeout, or retry at a time when fewer temporary tables are being used.